-After four years, the Nezer HaKodesh Institute for Kohanic Studies is now teaching Jewish priests to perform Temple service for the Third Temple, which will soon be rebuilt in the Holy City of Jerusalem.
+The Nezer HaKodesh Institute for Kohanic Studies is teaching Jewish priests to perform Temple service for the Third Temple, which will hopefully soon be rebuilt in the Holy City of Jerusalem.

 And science is moving this epic event forward.